Langerz82/roguequest/README.md

 * Craft Icons: BizmasterStudios https://opengameart.org/users/bizmasterstudios

 ## Old Version History
+11/11/2023
+Items and Quests may have been wiped for current accounts.
+This was needed as they save in a new format.
+Having it done now will make the saving backend faster, thanks for your understanding.

+09/11/2023 Version 0.85 Released.
+* Initial Craft System Added.
+You can now craft armors, weapons and gather nodes will come later on.
+* Archer and Fighter class merged.
+You can switch by equipping a ranged weapon or melee weapon.
+* Weapon Types Levelling now introduced in addition to specific weapon sepcializations.
+* Various Armor slots now introduced instead of just one.
+* Various code re-factoring and bug fixes.

 23/10/2023 Version 0.74 Released.
 * Fixed a bunch of stability and gameplay bugs without hopefully creating new ones.
 * Achievements feature added.